scriptfoundry/CompassDemo/README.md

 Try making a change and see what happens to the HTML file in your browser!
 It can take a couple of seconds (or more) to compile the project, depending on how much it has to do, so your change might not show up immediately.

 To stop watching, hit `Ctrl+c` (or `Command+c` on a Mac).

+#### Try this: Changing output style

+By default, Compass outputs CSS in a very readable, debuggable form.
+This helps during development, but it sucks for production.
+Let's try changing that.

+ 1. Add some normal CSS to `sass/screen.scss` (add a few rules so you can really see the difference)
+ 2. Open `config.rb`
+ 3. Add a line that says `output_style = :compressed`
+ 4. Save your changes
+ 5. Run `compass config`

+You should notice immediately that the `stylesheets/screen.css` has been significantly compressed.
+There are four output styles: `:expanded`, `:nested`, `:compact` or `:compressed`.
+The colon here is important, representing a symbol in Ruby.

 ### 4. `step4` -- Building the sprite image